The Used (album): Music and lyrics

+The word "fuck" is used frequently on the album, despite the absence of a parental advisory sticker on the front cover.

 Background

 Jeph Howard and Branden Steineckert played in a local act that performed shows with another band, which featured Bert McCracken.
 The former band soon broke up; Howard, Steineckert and Quinn Allman formed a new band, Dumb Luck in October 1999.
 Shortly afterwards, the group split up.
 The Used formed in January 2001 with Allman on guitar, Howard on bass and Steineckert on drums.
 The trio, who were in need of a vocalist, held many fruitless auditions.
 According to Howard, they "remembered [about McCracken] and called him.
 After that, everything just fell into place."

 Following a period of homelessness, the group recorded a demo release, Demos from the Basement.
 Allman said the group listened back to the demos "over and over, getting stoked talking about what we wanted to do with them".
 The group eventually gave a copy to John Feldmann of Goldfinger, "but he would tell us they totally sucked", Allman added.
 The band subsequently honed their sound before Feldmann flew the group out to Los Angeles, where they played label showcases without any success initially.
 However, they soon began to receive offers from record companies.
 Soon afterwards, the group signed to major label Reprise Records in late 2001.
 McCracken said the label staff "really seemed to get what we're about ... offer[ing] us 100% creative and artistic freedom".